Environmental Monitoring Database (EMD)

 There are different requirements for different programs so be sure to check with your program manager for those specifications.
 In general data is submitted to the EMD in Excel and must be entered into special Excel templates.
 Many labs will start the formatting for you – ask if they can provide data in “EMD Format”.
 If they don’t format data for EMD upload, at a minimum ask that they provide the data to you in Excel.
 There may even be some labs that will submit the data for you.
 If your lab does not, you will need to apply for a login and submit the file through the OneStop Data Provider EMD page.
 If it’s your first time submitting data or you need assistance, email EMD@des.nh.gov for more information on this process.

-The sampling locations must be uploaded first using the Station templates.
-This only needs to be done once so if you’ve done it in the past or someone else has done it, move on to the Activity templates.
-There is a full station template and a “lite” station template.
-If you’re not sure which to use, use the full version.
-You can also use the NH Online Form, which will walk you through this process.
+The sampling locations must be uploaded first using the Station template.
+This only needs to be done once so if you’ve done it in the past or someone else has done it (some programs have all stations already uploaded), move on to the Activity template.
+There is a full station template for use on the OneStop Data Provider.
+You can also use a step-by-step online form, which will walk you through this process.

 Activity templates are where the sampling data and results are entered.
 If your lab formatted the data for you, copy that data directly into the full template and the columns should align.
-Now you just need to make any final edits – use the validation tool on the OneStop Data Provider EMD page to find out what edits are needed.
+You will likely need to make a few final edits.
+You can use the validation tool on the OneStop Data Provider EMD page to find out what edits are needed - you will need to sign up for or sign into an account to use this tool.
 If your lab has not formatted the data for you, then you should format the data to match the columns in the template and then copy that data into the template.
-The templates each contain tabs that describe each column and whether or not it’s required.
-Similar to the station templates there is a full activity template and a “lite” activity template.
-If you’re not sure which to use, use the full version.
-Feel free to hide any columns that you aren’t using.
+The template contains tabs that describe each column and whether or not it’s required.
+There is a full activity template, and feel free to hide (but don't delete!) any columns that you aren’t using.

 Time-series data or datalogger data is submitted through NH Online Forms.
-The form asks for information about the installation such as where it was installed and how long it was installed.
-The datalogger file is then attached in Excel.
+You can submit online or you can download a "mail-in form".
+Both the online form and the mail-in form asks for information about the installation such as where it was installed and how long it was installed.
+For the online form, the datalogger file is attached as an Excel file.
 This Excel document must be formatted in a specific way in order to be uploaded, so make sure to read the instructions for formatting.